 So, along with rates of employment, earning levels also increase with the level of education achieved.
 Now, of course, it is important to acknowledge that there are costs associated with going to school.
-On average, college graduates who pay tuition of approximately $20,000 per year will have recovered the costs of their schooling by the time that they turn 40 years old.
-Once those costs are recovered, college graduates stand to earn approximately $800,000 more over their lifetimes than individuals who only completed high school.4
+A Federal Reserve Bank of San Francisco report says that on average, college graduates who pay tuition of approximately $20,000 per year will have recovered the costs of their schooling by the time that they turn 40 years old.
+Once those costs are recovered, college graduates stand to earn approximately $800,000 more over their lifetimes than individuals who only completed high school.

 Post-secondary education does have a substantial positive impact on both your short- and long-term earnings, as well as on your employment rate.
 And the field of study that you choose is possibly even more important.
 So you know that a post-secondary education can offer a lot of great benefits, but you still haven't resolved your debate of technical school vs. college.
 Let's keep exploring the differences.

 What Is the Cost of Vocational School vs. College?